sbanik2/CEGANN/README.md

 ```
 ## Setting up a model
 To set up 3 things are necessary.
--	1. Copy CEGAN code in the run directory.
+-	Copy CEGAN code in the run directory.
--	2. The code accepts the training data structures as POSCAR format.
+-	The code accepts the training data structures as POSCAR format.
 Create a directory containing the all the POSCAR files.
 The class label should me mentioned within the POSCAR file.
-For example, for a directory
+For example, a directory "Training"
 ```
 Training/0.POSCAR
  ```